Barion Pixel

 • Automatic database preparation at first launch,

-• Coverage based testing for booking and payment flows.
+• Coverage based testing for booking and waitlist flows.

 • Scheduled background jobs with traceable execution.